World Modeling for Autonomous Wheel Loaders: Results

 \section{Results}

 The models for predicting the loading performance and resulting pile state were evaluated separately on the hold-out test data.
-The selected models were finally tested together to predict the outcome of sequential loading.
+The best models were selected and used in combination to test their ability to predict the outcome of sequential loadings.
+An overview of the full dataset is given in Appendix~\ref{appendix:dataset_overview}.